+1 Unit: NT\$1,000

-Unit: NT\$1,000 2016 2017 2018 2019 2020 year R&D cost 38,345 36,072 55,485 75,306 112,775 1,453,952 Net Revenue 1,261,430 1,644,002 1,668,286 1,614,244 R&D expenses and costs as % of net 3.04% 2.48% 3.37% 4.51% 7.00% revenue
+Year 2017 2018 2019 2020 2021

+R&D 36,072 55,485 75,306 112,775 85,951

+Sales Net Revenue 1,453,952 1,644,002 1,668,286 1,614,244 1,911,543

+R&D expenses and costs as % of net revenue 2.48% 3.37% 4.51% 7.00% 4.50%
-Note : The company expects to invest in R&D in 2021 for approximately $5\% \sim 7\%$ of revenue

-5. Successfully developed technologies or products during the year of 2015~2020
+Note: The company expects to invest in R&D in 2021 for approximately 5% ~ 7% of revenue 5.
+Successfully developed technologies or products during the year of 2017~2022

-Year R&D performance Explanation One-pass heating system The clean and heated air in the furnace body will not be recycled after exhaust Exposure machine alignment system visible ITO target CCD inspection TP process is difficult to identify the alignment target, special light source and software process the CCD antagonized image to obtain the best alignment screen 2015 Large open door clip-on oven The new design of the furnace body opens the door on the side, which is double the width of the old design, and the convenience of cleaning and maintenance in the furnace is greatly increased.
-Curtain spraying machine After the sprayer atomizes the paint with air, the air and paint particles are scattered, and the scattered paint particles are captured by the water curtain designed in the spraying room.
-Floating Platform Flat air floating, after sending air into the flat air floating bed, the substrate can float on the platform 2016 Roll to Roll Nitrogen High Temperature Furnace Newly designed horizontal coil conveyor furnace, and high temperature heating N2 to high temperature and then sent into the furnace to reduce the oxygen content in the furnace 2017 FPC soft board automatic line integration scheme Single connection of yellow light FPC equipment CCD cutting, water-moisturizing film/vacuum filming, single/double-sided exposure, continuous CCD screen printing, continuous drying Totally composed of roll material and sheet material Full line planning 2010 Roll-to-roll vacuum infrared high temperature furnace To meet the baking requirements of new materials, after the coiled film material is released in a vacuum environment, it is baked under high temperature and adiabatic with an IR hot plate, and the winding is completed after cooling.
-2018 Roll-to-roll low-tension conveyor drying oven Applied to COF products after printing and tin-plating baking process baking, with air floatation and lightweight rollers with tension control and EPC patrol control design to meet the high-precision production requirements of COF materials 2019 Nitrogen high temperature automatic baking system Automatic baking system used in advanced semiconductor packaging with high temperature, high cleanliness, EFEM,

-Year R&D performance Explanation GEM300 spec and high temperature uniformity process conditions 5G-Special baking oven Aiming at the trend of 5G infrastructure printed circuit boards with diversification of specifications and sizes, differences in board weight, etc., the development of patented models for the full range of pallet baking furnaces has been completed Intelligent networking of PCB baking equipment Participate in the industrial upgrading and innovation platform counseling plan, and cooperate with the realization of the intelligent networking of PCB baking equipment Nitrogen plate warping machine It is a part of the intelligent automation of the whole factory production, and the whole factory is connected in series to realize the intelligent automatic production process AI lens DIP automatic line In response to the needs of AI/AR/MR, develop a full- automatic DIP coating and drying line for AR glasses 2020 Clean hot plate oven In response to 5G, develop a large and heavy substrate platen oven EMIB automatic automatic door opening drying line In response to the 5G BGA substrate circuit becoming more and more subtle, it is necessary to reduce the vibration during baking, GP developed EMIB cabinet baking, RGV automatic baking automatic line Auto open-door oven In response to the 5G BGA substrate plant's AGV smart automation needs, develop an automatic door opening oven
+Year R&D performance Explanation 2017 FPC soft board automatic line integration scheme Single connection of yellow light FPC equipment CCD cutting, water-moisturizing film/vacuum filming, single/double-sided exposure, continuous CCD screen printing, continuous drying Totally composed of roll material and sheet material Full line planning 2018 Roll-to-roll vacuum infrared high temperature furnace To meet the baking requirements of new materials, after the coiled film material is released in a vacuum environment, it is baked under high temperature and adiabatic with an IR hot plate, and the winding is completed after cooling.
+2018 Roll-to-roll low-tension conveyor drying oven Applied to COF products after printing and tin-plating baking process baking, with air floatation and lightweight rollers with tension control and EPC patrol control design to meet the high-precision production requirements of COF materials Nitrogen high temperature automatic baking system Automatic baking system used in advanced semiconductor packaging with high temperature, high cleanliness, EFEM, GEM300 spec and high temperature uniformity process conditions 2019 5G-Special baking oven Aiming at the trend of 5G infrastructure printed circuit boards with diversification of specifications and sizes, differences in board weight, etc., the development of patented models for the full range of pallet baking furnaces has been completed Intelligent networking of PCB baking equipment Participate in the industrial upgrading and innovation platform counseling plan, and cooperate with the realization of the intelligent networking of PCB baking equipment Nitrogen plate warping machine It is a part of the intelligent automation of the whole factory production, and the whole factory is connected in series to realize the intelligent automatic production process 2020 AI lens DIP automatic line In response to the needs of AI/AR/MR, develop a full- automatic DIP coating and drying line for AR glasses Clean hot plate oven Develop a large and heavy substrate platen oven for 5G.